MyCryptoHQ/knowledge-base-content/how-to/migrating/how-to-change-your-wallet-password-unencrypted-to-encrypted.md

 > Can I turn my unencrypted private key into an encrypted private key?

-* Yes, you can encrypt your private key using MyCrypto by accessing your address on [https://mycrypto.com/account/info](https://mycrypto.com/account/info) and then click the "Generate a Keystore File" button.
+* Yes, you can encrypt your private key using MyCrypto by accessing your address on [https://mycrypto.com/account/info](https://mycrypto.com/account/info) and then clicking the "Generate a Keystore File" button.
-* After clicking the button there will be a password field that you can enter a new password to encrypt your private key.
+* After clicking the button, there will be a password field where you can enter a new password to encrypt your private key.
 * Click the "Generate Keystore" button.
-* After a few seconds a "Download" button will appear.
+* After a few seconds, a "Download" button will appear.
 Click this and the download of your keystore file will begin.

 ## Remember